Squibs/freeCodeCampOLD/Front End Development Certification/advanced-algorithm-scripting/README.md

 2π * square √((avgAlt + earthRadius)³ / GM)
 ```

 I then went and solved the challenge pretty easily.
-It just requries a lot of `Math` object calls in order to calcuate the correct result.
+It just requires a lot of `Math` object calls in order to calculate the correct result.
 You then push an object with the correct values into an array and return that array.

 Looking at the provided answer, they give a hint as to the formula to use.
 That would have been nice to have a bit earlier; however, it didn't very long to find and convert for myself.